-NOTES: Table 5 examines whether firms developing more drugs in response to cashflow shocks do so in areas that experience a greater increase in demand (proxied by MMS Share).
-The table reports the main specification coefficient for Post × Medicare Drug Life{f,2003}.
-The dependent variable in each column corresponds to each quartile of the Medicare market share (MMS) distribution.
-All models include a full set of company and quarter indicator variables, with Post × Overall Drug Life{f,2003} and Post × Firm MMS{f,2003} both included as additional independent variables, but not reported in the table.
-Robust standard errors in parentheses, clustered around company identifiers. p < 0.10,p < 0.05,p < 0.01.
+NOTES: Table 6 examines whether firms developing more drugs in response to cashflow shocks do so in areas that experience a greater increase in demand (depending on whether these drugs target elderly or non-elderly patients).
+The table reports the main specification coefficient for Post × Medicare Drug Lifef,2003.
+In Panel A, the dependent variable in each column corresponds to each quartile of the Medicare market share (MMS) distribution.
+In Panel B, the dependent variables are the number of drugs developed for (primarily) non-elderly conditions.
+Columns 1 and 2 define non-elderly as low MMS conditions, while Columns 3 and 4 use clinical trial patient selection criteria from to define conditions as "pediatric" or "youth."
+We assign a condition the "pediatric" label if that condition's drug trials have an above median share requiring enrollees to be newborns, infants, pre-school children or children.
+The "youth" category is assigned similarly, but expands this definition to include adolescants and young adults.
+All models include a full set of company and quarter indicator variables, with Post × Overall Drug Lifef,2003 and Post × Firm MMSf,2003 both included as additional independent variables, but not reported in the table.
+Robust standard errors in parentheses, clustered around company identifiers. \p < 0.10,\\p < 0.05,\\\p < 0.01.